Skip to content

 Tenant IDTenantFilterTransformertenant_id

-This tells the tenant filter transformer to read org_id from the user context instead of tenant_id.
+This tells the tenant filter transformer to read org_id from the user context instead of tenant_id, and tells audit population to use the sub claim as the user key.

 For development and testing, set DisableAuth to true: